Connect with others who understand.

 Treatment

 Benzodiazepine medications — such as diazepam (Valium), lorazepam (Ativan), or clobazam (Onfi) — have a specific antidote available.
-The benzodiazepine antidote is called flumazenil (Romazicon).
+In some benzodiazepine overdoses, clinicians may use flumazenil (Romazicon), but it’s only given in specific situations because it can trigger seizures.

-Other seizure medications — such as lamotrigine (Lamictal), levetiracetam (Keppra), carbamazepine (Tegretol), and topiramate (Topamax) — do not have specific antidotes.
+Other seizure medications — such as lamotrigine (Lamictal), levetiracetam (Keppra), carbamazepine (Tegretol), and topiramate (Topamax) — don’t have specific antidotes.
 If you have doubled the dose of these medications, your doctor will monitor your symptoms and treat them as needed.

 How To Avoid Taking a Double Dose